wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/understand-office-add-ins-fundamentals/includes/1-introduction.md

 - Manifest (XML) for configuration
 - Webpage (HTML, JavaScript) for functionality

 Like any other web application, the add-in should be hosted on a web server (your own or through a service like Microsoft Azure).
 After a user installs the add-in, the Office application reads the manifest to hook up any custom buttons in the UI.
-When the add-in is activated, the web code is loaded and runs in a sandboxed browser context.
+When the add-in is activated, the web code is loaded and runs sandboxed in the browser-based runtime.

 ## Why Office Add-ins?